 COMMUNICATION: Parents should feel free to call the school.
 If you have a question or concern about something that happened in class, please contact the teacher to clarify the circumstances.
 If you still have a question or concern after talking with the teacher, please call administration for help.
-The library phone is available to contact parents.
-Students may use their cell phones after school to contact parents in the front of the school, at Duke, and at the back steps exits.
+The library phone is available for students to contact parents.
+Students may use their cell phones after school to contact parents.
 Please tell your child to go to the office for any emergency, and a staff member will contact the parent.
 Students are not permitted to use their cell phones for contact purposes during the school hours.
 Please be sure all contact information is correct.

 Please check our website, www.chino.k12.ca.us/townsend, for daily updates and information.
 The daily bulletin and school calendar are posted on the website.
-We send Phone Blast messages to update families about current campus events and information.
-Please join the Aeries parent portal for communication opportunities from the school via Loop.
-Follow us on Twitter (@Townsend_JHS) for pictures and updates about our school.
+We send school announcements to update families about current campus events and information.
+Please join the Aeries parent portal (see p.7) and turn on the Email and Text options for "Townsend Announcements."
+Follow us on Instagram (@TownsendRangerPride) and Twitter (@TJHSRangerPride) for pictures and updates about our school.